MakeSchool-Tutorials/Environment-Setup/P04-Git-Github/content.md

 ```
 > With your mouse, highlight the entire [public key](https://en.wikipedia.org/wiki/Public-key_cryptography), beginning with `ssh-rsa` and ending with your email address.
 Copy the highlighted public key to the clipboard.

-If you run into issues here we will help you during orientation
+If you run into issues here, we will help you during orientation.

 ## Add the key to [GitHub](http://github.com)